Buying Tips

 +

-A legitimate Japanese car importer will share the chassis number before any payment, have a verifiable business registration and physical address, provide export certificates and auction documentation as standard, welcome independent auction sheet verification, and have verifiable customer reviews.
-The single most reliable test is asking to verify the chassis number independently through JP Sheet before paying any deposit.
+A legitimate Japanese car importer will share the chassis number before any payment, have a verifiable business registration and physical address, provide export certificates and auction documentation as standard, welcome independent auction sheet verification through JP Sheet, and have verifiable customer reviews spanning multiple years.
+The single most reliable test is asking to verify the chassis number independently before paying any deposit.
 A legitimate seller has no objection.
 A fraudulent one will find reasons to prevent this.

 What are the red flags of a fraudulent Japanese car dealer?